 Dental resorption is not a commonly known dental term, so you may have a lot of questions if you are diagnosed with it.
-Dental or tooth resorption is a medical condition that causes loss of a part or parts of a tooth.
-It is most commonly caused by dental trauma, after which the body rejects its tooth as a self defense mechanism.
-Tooth resorption usually starts from the exterior of the tooth and slowly moves inwards, however this is not always the case.
+Dental or tooth resorption is a medical condition that causes the loss of a part or parts of a tooth.
+It is most commonly caused by dental trauma, after which the body rejects its tooth as a self-defence mechanism.
+Tooth resorption usually starts from the exterior of the tooth and slowly moves inwards, however, this is not always the case.
 Resorption may affect various parts of a tooth, including:

 The early stages of tooth resorption can be symptomless but can be detected, so even if you don’t have any reason to doubt, a routine dental check-up will always help you in the long term.

 Many things can cause your tooth to begin to be resorbed.
 External resorption is most often caused by physical trauma to the mouth and teeth that cause swelling and loss of tissue around a tooth.
 Such injuries can occur from tooth grinding, tooth bleaching or prolonged use of orthodontic appliances such as braces.
 That being said, the exact causes of tooth resorption aren’t well understood.

 Sometimes, you can be affected by tooth resorption without having any obvious symptoms.
 In that case, you are most likely dealing with a type of resorption known as internal resorption, which is harder to detect.
 Another type of resorption is external resorption, which has distinct symptoms:

 Tooth resorption comes in two forms that can affect permanent teeth.
 They are named after the parts of the tooth they affect and are known as internal and external resorption.